- 8 courses

 State Licensing Requirements

 Licensing and/or certification requirements for jobs in this field are not the same in every state and may include educational, testing, and/or experiential requirements beyond those offered in the Penn Foster Program.
-Prospective students should contact the state professional licensing board or similar regulatory body in the state(s) where they plan to work to determine their requirements before enrolling in this Program.
-Click here for contact information for state licensing/regulatory boards and certain industry licensing information.
+Prospective students should contact the state professional licensing board or similar regulatory body in the state(s) where they plan to work to determine their requirements before enrolling in this program.
+See the State Licensing page for contact information for state licensing/regulatory boards and certain industry licensing information.
 This is particularly important for residents of California and Florida.

 Optional Construction Work Experience